 Bob Vila’s 10 “Must Do” Projects for February

-February's here, which means at least six more weeks of winter.
+February's here, which means that we still have half of winter yet to go.
 Now's the time to take care of some end-of-the-season indoor projects, and start looking forward to the joys spring brings.

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 While it is too early to sow a garden in most parts of the country, it’s not too early to start planning one.
-Now is a great time to order seed catalogs and shop online retailers and start choosing the flowers and vegetables for this summer’s garden beds.
+Now is a great time to order seed catalogs, start choosing the flowers and vegetables for this summer’s garden beds, and think about your garden layout.
 Starting seeds indoors in February will give them just enough time to sprout and mature for transplanting come planting season.
 Be sure to check the first and last frost dates for your USDA hardiness zone so that you’ll time your starts correctly.

 However large or small our kitchens may be, they never seem to have enough storage space, or enough horizontal space on which to meal prep.
 Take back your counter space by thinking vertically: Hang a pegboard on which you can corral tools and pans, or build high shelves (or use the space above kitchen cabinets) to stow small or less frequently used items.